-Students are eligible to receive academic credit for participating in most* moot court competitions, intramural or interscholastic, provided a faculty member oversees the work and certifies it as worthy of credit.
-These are classified as credits for activities, and students may count a limited number of credits for activities toward their graduation requirements.
+Students are eligible to receive academic credit for participating in most moot court competitions, intramural or interscholastic.
+These are classified as activity credits, and students may count a limited number of activity credits toward their graduation requirements.
 (Credits earned for service on a journal and/or the Moot Court Board also count as activity credits.)
 Specific information regarding academic credit is available during the signup process for each competition, from each competition’s faculty advisor, or from the Competitions Coordinator, Professor Paige Forster.

 Moot Court Board